DebjitDatta01/test/README.md

 two differnt codes will be created for two differnt branches after we create new branch so we can code in two differnt .java file and later we can merge them

+to merge two files
+first we need to go to main branch git checkout main then git merge otherbranchName